-This handbook only provides an overview of timelines and briefly describes key dissertation forms associated with distinct phases of the doctoral program.
-Students are responsible for fully informing themselves and should review complete and updated information on the UGS website at https://gradschool.fiu.edu/students/#studentforms.
-Students need to check their email of contact the GPD for updated college and departmental procedures before completion and submission of the forms.
+It is the student's responsibility to ensure that completed dissertation milestone forms are submitted and received on time.
+UGS deadlines are posted at https://gradschool.fiu.edu/calendar-deadlines/.
+Graduate students must also meet their academic department and College deadlines.
+Students need to check their email or contact the GPD for updated college and departmental procedures before completion and submission of the forms.